ea2305/example-raytracing/readme.md

 <img width="500" src="public/demo.png" />

-This projects is split in branches to recreate the login order:
+This projects is split in branches to recreate the original order of the book:

 - Simple Raytracing
 - Lights 1 | Diffuse